 Postgres targets should be set up using the following configuration in your

-company-name:target: devoutputs:dev:type: postgreshost: [hostname]user: [username]pass: [password]port: [port]dbname: [database name]schema: [dbt schema]threads: [1 or more]keepalives_idle: 0 # default 0, indicating the system defaultsearch_path: [optional, override the default postgres search_path]role: [optional, set the role dbt assumes when executing queries]sslmode: [optional, set the sslmode used to connect to the database]
+company-name:target: devoutputs:dev:type: postgreshost: [hostname]user: [username]password: [password]port: [port]dbname: [database name]schema: [dbt schema]threads: [1 or more]keepalives_idle: 0 # default 0, indicating the system defaultsearch_path: [optional, override the default postgres search_path]role: [optional, set the role dbt assumes when executing queries]sslmode: [optional, set the sslmode used to connect to the database]

 search_path config controls the Postgres "search path" that dbt configures when opening new connections to the database.
 By default, the Postgres search path is